SirIle/sirile.github.io/content/posts/2026-03-02-agent-team-what-happens-when-ai-agents-work-together.md

 A D&D session requires:

-- **State management** – character stats, inventory, world state, combat positions
+- State management – character stats, inventory, world state, combat positions
-- **Turn-based coordination** – initiative order, action resolution, reactions
+- Turn-based coordination – initiative order, action resolution, reactions
-- **Creative collaboration** – the DM improvises, players make unexpected choices
+- Creative collaboration – the DM improvises, players make unexpected choices
-- **Persistent memory** – what happened three sessions ago matters today
+- Persistent memory – what happened three sessions ago matters today
-- **Multiple views** – a story narrative view for exploration, a tactical battle map for combat, character sheets for reference
+- Multiple views – a story narrative for exploration, a tactical battle map for combat, character sheets for reference

 The system now has a coordinator who acts as DM, a player agent (Elena, playing a half-elf ranger named Lyra), and me as another player.
 The DM manages combat with tools for initiative tracking, damage resolution, spell range checking, and fog-of-war player views.
 There are themed views – a story mode for narrative scenes and a battle view with widgets showing the map, initiative order, and party HP.